FZRKexEr/vimrc/README.md

 # Vimrc

 This is the Vim configuration I'm using now.
 My need for vim is simply to write the code as quickly as possible.
-So my configuration is missing something that should be there.
+So I don't add some configurations which I think are useless.
 It is very simple and works right out of the box, without any additional configuration.

 ## How to install